Before entering, please read all of the information, terms and conditions below.

 What if I want to withdraw, can I get a refund?

 PLEASE READ THIS INFORMATION to ensure that you agree to our terms before entering.

 1. If you withdraw prior to June 1st 2019, 50% of your entry fee will be returned and the remaining 50% will be donated to charity.
 There is no waitng list for this event and you will not be replaced by another runner.

-2. If you withdraw after June 1st 2019, none of your entry fee will be refunded.
+2. If you withdraw from June 1st 2019 onwards, none of your entry fee will be refunded.